 2 He will judge your people with righteousness,

 and your poor with justice.

-3 The mountains shall bring prosperity to the people.
+3 Let the mountains bring prosperity to the people,

 4 He will judge the poor among the people.

 He will save the children of the needy

 and will break the oppressor in pieces.

 5 They shall fear you while the sun endures,

 and as long as the moon, throughout all generations.